Patriots storm back to beat Jets 30-27, end 4-game skid - WHIZ News

+Nick Folk kicked a 51-yard field goal as time expired to win it 30-27 on Monday night after Newton rallied the Patriots from a 10-point deficit to avoid the franchise’s first five-game skid since 1995.

+“It shows the character of this team,” said Rex Burkhead, who had a 1-yard touchdown run in the third quarter.
+“Just battling, fighting.
+It shows the strength we have.
+We’re not going to quit.
+We’re not going to lay down.”

-Newton had two touchdown runs, with the second tying it at 27 with 1:57 remaining to erase a 10-point fourth-quarter deficit.
+Newton had two touchdown runs, with the second tying it at 27 with 1:57 remaining.
+He also brushed off his struggles of the past few weeks, including a fumble against Buffalo last week that sealed a loss.

+“I’m getting tired of sucking,” said Newton, who was 27 of 35 for 274 yards passing.
+“It’s simple.
+As a competitor, you know what your standard is.
+Taking pride in your work, that’s what it comes down to.”

+After the Jets (0-9) went three-and-out for the first time all night, the Patriots (3-5) got the ball back with 47 seconds left and went to work.

+“I had a lot of good memories here at MetLife (Stadium),” said Folk, who had been dealing with a back injury.
+“I just added one to the other sideline tonight.”

-It dropped the Jets to 0-9 for the first time in franchise history, and this was an agonizing loss.
+Meanwhile, the Jets dropped to 0-9 for the first time in franchise history, and this was one was particularly agonizing.

+“It’s a tough pill to swallow,” said wide receiver Jamison Crowder, whose 20-yard TD catch shortly before halftime gave the Jets a 20-10 lead.
+“That was a tough loss right there.
+That was a game we should’ve won.”

-After Folk’s 29-yarder with 6:04 left cut the Patriots’ deficit to 27-20, Joe Flacco — having a solid night until that point — tried to put the game away.
+After Folk’s 29-yarder with 6:04 left cut the Patriots’ deficit to 27-20, quarterback Joe Flacco — having a solid night until that point while starting for an injured Sam Darnold — tried to put the game away.

 A miscue by the Jets on special teams kept the Patriots’ next drive alive.

 After Newton stumbled on third-and-1 and was stopped for a 4-yard loss, New England appeared to have to settle for a 32-yard field goal.
 But the Jets were called for 12 men on the field — resulting in a first down for the Patriots.
-But the defense made up for the miscue, getting a red-zone stop — with an assist from a holding penalty on New England right tackle Mike Onwenu — and holding the Patriots to a 29-yarder by Folk to make it 27-20 with 6:04 left.
+The defense made up for the mistake, getting a red-zone stop — with an assist from a holding penalty on New England right tackle Mike Onwenu — and holding the Patriots to a field goal to make it 27-20 with 6:04 left.

-But New England got the ball right back when Flacco was picked off by Jackson.
-It marked the fourth straight game with an interception for Jackson.
+But New England got the ball right back when Flacco was picked off by Jackson, who has interceptions in four straight games.

 With the Jets looking for a stop on third down, Bless Austin was called for defensive holding, keeping the drive alive.